chininchu/setup-script/README.md

 # Codeup Setup Script

-Setup script for Codeup students' laptops to install the all the tools we will need for the java course.
+Setup script for Codeup students' laptops to install all of the tools we will need for the java course.
 We will install the following:

 - [xcode](https://developer.apple.com/xcode/features/): command line tools for